How Fit Do I Need To Be

 Level 3 – Moderate

+The fun really starts on Level 3 trails for us at Walking Legends.
+We love Level 3 and Level 4 trails so much that we’ve built our itineraries around them as the ‘main event.’
 A moderate hiking trail requires specialist outdoor footwear, like a hiking boot or a hiking shoe.
-Sports shoes, running shoes or cross-trainers don’t have enough grip for some of the slippery clay-based soils we have here in New Zealand.
+Sports shoes, running shoes or cross-trainers don’t have enough grip for the slippery, clay-based soils in New Zealand.

 A Level 3 trail will have reasonable elevation gain or loss of anywhere between 300m and 600m in altitude.
-You’ll be hiking up valleys, over ridges and saddles, or even up minor peaks in the range of 900m to 1,200 metres above sea level.
+We hike up valleys, over ridges and saddles, or even up minor peaks in the range of 900m to 1,200 metres above sea level.
 There’ll be lots of stairs to negotiate, tree roots to climb over and patches of rocky, uneven ground.
 After periods of heavy rain there’s likely to be areas of muddy ground, but major river or stream crossings are still likely to be bridged.

 A hiker on the Tongariro Northern Circuit negotiating a section of rocky, uneven terrain